googleapis/google-cloud-cpp/doc/managing-dependencies-in-cmake.md

 `libstdc++`).
 Of all these dependencies, only `protobuf`, `zlib`, and `pthread` need to be explicitly linked by the application.

-We propose to manage `protobuf` and `zlib` just as we manage `gRPC`: when installed with CMake support we will use that support, when used as a submodule or when installed with only `pkg-config` support we create imported or aliased targets that mimic the installed CMake support, i.e., the target is always `Protobuf::libprotobuf`.
+We already discussed how `protobuf` is discovered alonside `gRPC`.

+`zlib` is often installed as a system library and has a relatively stable interface.
+Unless it is used as a module we will use the native library via `find_package`.

 `libpthread` has native support in CMake and we will simply use that: the `FindThreads` module creates a `Threads::Threads` target that works on all